 The post-doctoral researcher requested will be in charge of investigating the impact of model resolution on Rossby waves propagation and extreme events (Task 3.2) and incorporating and investigating the use of this methodology in a seasonal forecasting context (Task 4.2).
 Under the supervision of the PI, he/she will investigate the connection between extreme events and large-scale, slowly-varying background flow and how these connections are represented in EC-Earth and how this connection is impacted by the climate model resolution.
-He/she will be also encouraged to learn how to set up and perform climate prediction experiments.
-Should the results look promising from a user perspective, the researcher will also interact with members of the Earth System Service group to exploit and disseminate the improvement in predictive skill of extreme events deriving from this innovative methodology.
-At the same time, this person will benefit from the vast experience accumulated in the Department, helping to train the new generation of climate services scientists that the society is increasingly demanding.
+He/she will also be encouraged to learn how to set up and perform climate prediction experiments, and will benefit from the vast experience accumulated in the Department.
+The researcher will also interact closely with our colleagues at the ESS group (research team member Julia Cannata supported by work team member Dr. Marta Terrado) to investigate regions and variables addressing the emerging needs of public entities and private companies with which the ESS group has long-established interactions.
+These intyeractions will help to exploit and disseminate the improvements in predictive skill deriving from this innovative project via the ESS group resources.